 Posted on: Tuesday, 7 February 2017 - 10:19am

-This one hour workshop will focus on Zotero, but will also briefly introduce you to Endnote and Mendeley.
-Approximately half of the session will be devoted to hands-on practice with Zotero: setting up an account, importing citations from library databases and web pages, and deploying the references...
+This one hour workshop will focus on Zotero, but will also briefly introduce you to other related software such as Mendeley.
+Approximately half of the session will be devoted to hands-on practice with Zotero: setting up an account, importing citations from library databases and web pages, and...

 Posted on: Friday, 21 October 2016 - 4:12pm